rickydebojeet/rickydebojeet.github.io/_pages/projects.md

   actions:
     - label: " GitHub"
       url: "https://github.com/rickydebojeet"
 excerpt: "Projects that I have worked on.
-Follow my GitHub for the codes of my projects."
+Follow my GitHub for the codes of my projects.
+(Some of them might be private)"
 feature_row:
   - image_path: /assets/images/encryptor.png
     alt: "Personal Project"